DoriaWW/Airbnb-Review_Score-Spain/README.md

 There are multiple studies that focus on reviews on AirBnB.
 Studies worth mentioning are:
 - Bridges, J., & Vásquez, C. (2018).
 If nearly all Airbnb reviews are positive, does that make them meaningless?.
 Current Issues in Tourism, 21(18), 2057-2075.

-In the study the authors find that AirBnB reviews appear to be highly positive and therefor quite similar to one another.
-If reviews are quite similar, what is the added value that reviews bring to one listing?
+In the study, the authors find that AirBnB reviews appear to be highly positive and, therefore, quite similar to one another.
+If reviews are quite similar, what is the added value that reviews bring to a listing?
 - Ert, E., Fleischer, A., & Magen, N. (2016).
 Trust and reputation in the sharing economy: The role of personal photos in Airbnb.
 Tourism management, 55, 62-73.

-Fleischer and Magen find that the more trustworthy a host is perceived on their profile picture, the higher the price of the listing can be, and the probabilty of the listing being chosen.
-Furthermore, they find that the host's reputation, their online review scores, has less effect on the price or booking.
+Fleischer and Magen find that the more trustworthy a host is perceived on their profile picture, the higher the price of the listing can be and the higher the probabilty of the listing being chosen.
+Furthermore, they find that the host's reputation and their online review score has less effect on the price or booking.
 - Liang, S., Schuckert, M., Law, R., & Chen, C. C. (2017).
 Be a “Superhost”: The importance of badge systems for peer-to-peer rental accommodations.
 Tourism management, 60, 454-465.

 This study focuses on the label "Superhost", a label that is given by AirBnB for a host with certain qualities, and how this label can impact listings' review volume and ratings.
-"Superhosts" are more likely to receive reviews and higher ratings and guest are willing to pay more for these listings.
+"Superhosts" are more likely to receive reviews and higher ratings and guests are willing to pay more for these listings.
 - Coyle, D., & Yeung, T. (2016).
 Understanding Airbnb in fourteen European cities.
 The Jean-Jacques Laffont Digital Chair Working Papers, 7088, 1-33.
 - Adamiak, C., Szyda, B., Dubownik, A., & García-Álvarez, D. (2019).
 Airbnb offer in Spain—spatial analysis of the pattern and determinants of its distribution.
 ISPRS International Journal of Geo-Information, 8(3), 155.